theonlyjaypas/linkedinjobpostings/README.md

-# LinkedIn Job Postings Dashboard
+# LinkedIn Job Postings - Analytics Dashboard

 An interactive analytics dashboard built with Streamlit that explores ~124,000 LinkedIn job postings collected between 2023 and 2024.
 The app surfaces trends in hiring demand, salary expectations, in-demand skills, and industry breakdowns across 388 industries and 24,000+ companies.